SamuelGabriel/CodePrediction/README.md

 > Another possibility would be to test the effects on the architecture when removing the filter on the SPN making it similar to a simple combination of a Pointer Network and a standard LSTM (with attention) like proposed by See et al. for summarization.
 This simpler approach, which treats every token equally, was not introduced as a baseline in the original paper.
 >
 > -- Original Proposal

+Working on:
+- trying all the last resorts to make a difference: attention over outputs, larger attention window, look into attention storage

+Next:
+- different way of propagating error: learn to - only - copy whenever possible

 ### Padding (Until Session 8)
 No proposal yet...